On listening

 Listening to what is said, and leaving space for what is unsaid.

 If a friend, relative, or colleague comes to you in distress, it can feel second nature to look for solutions, to problem-solve, or to advise.
 But in this challenging wider picture, when what afflicts us feels so out of our control, we can be left feeling helpless.
-‘What can I say, when there is ultimately nothing I can do to help?’

 At times like these, remember the power of being present and truly listening.
 Of holding firm with someone, even when the way ahead feels unknowable.